(Best months for planting Tomato in USA - Zone 5a regions)

-Tomatoes are frost tender and should be grown in shelter or under cover in cool climates.
+Tomatoes should be grown in shelter or under cover in cool climates.

 Tomatoes need feeding.
 In a garden bed, compost and mulching will produce a crop from one or two plants.
 In containers, use some suitable long term fertiliser pellets or feed regularly when you water.
 Feeding also improves the flavour of the fruit.

 When you plant out, put the seedlings in a deep holes, up to the top set of leaves.
 The covered stems will put out extra roots and you will have a stronger, healthier plant.